Shopify/shop-minis-ui-extensions/packages/shop-minis-ui-extensions/src/extensions/video-collection/README.md

 # VideoCollection

-#### Overview
 The `VideoCollection` component is designed to display a horizontal collection of videos within a React Native application, utilizing the Shop Minis Platform SDK.
 It is typically used to showcase videos related to products or other content.
 The component supports interactive elements, allowing users to view details about the products associated with each video.

-> **Info:**
-This project is built using TypeScript, enhancing our code with static types for safer and more predictable development.
-TypeScript ensures that components and their props are well-defined.

 #### Props
 The component accepts the following props structured as `VideoCollectionData`: